I am a spy, through and through. I love tracking and analyzing and figuring out clues (grew up reading Nancy Drew). 🙂

 Secondly, you use a plugin called Heatmap.
 This is one of my FAVORITE plug ins!
 I’ve used it for several years and if you are under a million pageviews and only want to record no more than 10 pages, you can get it FREE.

-This will, by far, give you some extremely valuable information.
+This will, by far, give you some extremely valuable information and data to work with.

 It will show you where they are clicking, where your hot spots are.
 So you know if they are clicking on certain things, you can give them more content that they want.
 If they are not clicking on something, you can decide if you want to continue with that topic or not.